Socii/GoddessCalendar/README.md

 ## Usage
 Import `GoddessCalendar.framework` into your project.

-User the `GoddessDate` struct to convert to and from a `Date` object.
+Use the `GoddessDate` struct to convert to and from a `Date` object.
 ```swift
 import Foundation
 import GoddessCalendar